Rubizh Brigade: History

 The Brigade was reportedly involved in fighting against a Russian Airborne Troops air assault in the Battle for Antonov Airport, located at outskirts Kyiv in Hostomel, on 24 February 2022, during the Russian invasion of Ukraine.
 The 4th Brigade's fast reaction and counter-attack prevented the airport from being captured by the Russian forces on the first day, and helped to prevent the airport being used to airlift more troops and capture the capital Kyiv.
 As a result, the Kyiv offensive turned into a slog fought in the city's northwestern metropolitan areas in Hostomel, Bucha and Irpin.

 After the retreat of Russian forces from the Kyiv axis, the 4th Rapid Reaction Brigade was redeployed to the East Ukraine, to fight at the Eastern Ukraine offensive.
 In the east, unit was involved at the Battle of Severodonetsk, where they fought a month-long defense of the city.
 And later in the year, the unit was deployed at Bakhmut to fight in the Battle of Bakhmut.

 In January 2023 it was announced that the 4th Brigade of Operational Purpose was granted the nickname 4th "Rubizh" Brigade as part of the Offensive Guard program of the MIA of Ukraine.

 On 1 July 2024, scouts from the Ukrainian Rubizh Brigade captured “several dozen Russian soldiers”, mostly mobilised conscripts, in an unspecified location.

 In November 2024, elements of the brigade were deployed near the village of Stelmakhivka in the Luhansk Oblast.

 In February 2025, Danylo Borysenko, a representative of the brigade, said that its battalions were responsible for areas on the Siversk front near the village of Bilohorivka, on the Lyman front near the villages of Yampolivka and Kolodiazi, and on the Kupiansk front near the villages of Zahryzove and Petropavlivka.
 The next month, he said the brigade's units remained responsible for areas near Bilohorivka, Yampolivka, Zahryzove and Petropavlivka.

 As of June 2025, units of the 4th National Guard Brigade were still operating both on the Pokrovsk front and the Siversk front.

-On November 4, 2025 Volodymyr Zelenskyy posted a video on his own Twitter account in which he meets with service members of the Rubizh bridage, in the video however the service members can visibly be seen with patches bearing iconography similar to the Schutzstaffel insignia.
+On November 4, 2025, Volodymyr Zelenskyy posted a video on his own Twitter account in which he meets with service members of the Rubizh bridage, in the video however the service members can visibly be seen with patches bearing iconography similar to the Schutzstaffel insignia.
 Additionally a flag can be seen bearing the same logo.
-This has been since been contested by Ukrainian officials.
+This has been since been contested by Ukrainian officials, claiming that while similar, the letters merely depict the number 44, indicating that the soldiers are from the 4th battalion of the 4th brigade.